 Before receiving NUCALA, tell your healthcare provider about all of your medical conditions, including if you:

 - are taking oral or inhaled corticosteroid medicines.
-Do not stop taking your corticosteroid medicines unless instructed by your healthcare provider.
-This may cause other symptoms that were controlled by the corticosteroid medicine to come back.
+Do not stop taking your corticosteroid medicines unless instructed by your doctor.
+This may cause other symptoms that were controlled by the corticosteroid medicine to come back

 - are breastfeeding or plan to breastfeed.
-You and your healthcare provider should decide if you will use NUCALA and breastfeed.
-You should not do both without talking with your healthcare provider first.
+You and your doctor should decide if you will use NUCALA and breastfeed.
+You should not do both without talking with your doctor first

-- Do not stop taking your other medicines unless instructed to do so by your healthcare provider.
+- Do not stop taking your other medicines unless instructed to do so by your doctor

 What are the possible side effects of NUCALA?